apache/spark/docs/streaming-programming-guide.md

 data rate and/or reducing the batch size.
 Note that momentary increase in the delay due to temporary data rate increases maybe fine as long as the delay reduces back to a low value (i.e., less than batch size).

-## 24/7 Operation
-By default, Spark does not forget any of the metadata (RDDs generated, stages processed, etc.).
-But for a Spark Streaming application to operate 24/7, it is necessary for Spark to do periodic cleanup of it metadata.
-This can be enabled by setting the [configuration property](configuration.html#spark-properties) `spark.cleaner.ttl` to the number of seconds you want any metadata to persist.
-For example, setting `spark.cleaner.ttl` to 600 would cause Spark periodically cleanup all metadata and persisted RDDs that are older than 10 minutes.
-Note, that this property needs to be set before the SparkContext is created.

-This value is closely tied with any window operation that is being used.
-Any window operation would require the input data to be persisted in memory for at least the duration of the window.
-Hence it is necessary to set the delay to at least the value of the largest window operation used in the Spark Streaming application.
-If this delay is set too low, the application will throw an exception saying so.

 ## Memory Tuning
 Tuning the memory usage and GC behavior of Spark applications have been discussed in great detail